railwayapp/docs/src/docs/reference/services.md

 #### Local Repository

 Services can be deployed from a local machine by using the [Railway CLI](/reference/cli-api).

+## Ephermal Storage

+Every service deployment has access to 10GB of ephemeral storage.
+If a service deployment consumes more than 10GB, it can be forcefully stopped and redeployed.

+If your service requires data to persist between deployments, or needs more than 10GB of storage, you should add a [volume](/reference/volumes).

 ## Templates